heremaps/xyz-documentation/docs/cli/basic-features.md

     (37.7,-122.2)

 you can specify the name of that column with `-z`.
+(Thanks to user ToonvanStrijp for some nice regex.)

     here xyz upload -f /Users/xyz/data.csv -z points